jeremyrich/Elsass-TV/README.md

 With Elsasstv, you can navigate through Movies (TV shows are not yet connected), check out the details, cast, similar show, etc. Once logged in, you can add movies to your favorites, add friends by typing their username in the invite bar and visualize your friends favorites.
 The notification button turns red when you have a new friend request.

-Now, you can try to consult movies, add them to your favorites, invite friends and read your notifications.
+Now, you can try to consult movies, create your own user and add some movies to your favorites, invite friends and read your notifications.
 Enjoy !